-Worries about money and qualifications have contributed to the lowest confidence score on the Youth Index since we started our research.
+Worries about money, qualifications and emotional health have contributed to the lowest confidence score on the Youth Index since we started our research, with the score for emotional health dropping two points to 65 - the lowest level so far.

-This year young people have also said they are more worried about their physical health than last year, and their relationships with friends
+In addition to concerns about their emotional health, this year young people have also said they are more worried about their physical health than last year, and their relationships with friends.